Dextromethorphan Abuse and Addiction Treatment Options

 - Organ failure

 If you notice continual abuse of DXM or any of the signs and symptoms listed above, it is essential to seek professional help.
-Zinnia Healing is a treatment center with experience helping people recover from DXM addiction.
+Zinnia Health is a treatment center with experience helping people recover from DXM addiction.

 What Are the Addiction Treatments for Dextromethorphan Abuse?